Home / Blog / What Are the Laws About Releasing Mugshots?

 Legal Options for Getting Your Mugshot Taken Down

-In states across the nation, mugshots posted to the web have damaged the reputations of thousands of people who have been arrested — even those who are innocent.
 The law is not always favorable in protecting your rights to online privacy.
 Still, there are legal options when it comes to having a photo removed from a mugshot site.
 In fact, a law firm may be one of your best solutions if a police department has leaked your mugshot to the web.

 Attorneys specializing in online privacy offer legal advice for anyone who has been harmed by the publication of photos.
 If you’ve been arrested and your charges have been dismissed, your photo may still appear on mug shot sites.
-If that’s the case, your options may include:
+If that’s the case, your options may include providing expungement or case dismissal records to the owners of the site or filing a formal takedown request.

 This legal advice is often available only for the cost of reasonable attorney fees.
 Unfortunately, because of weak privacy laws, a class action lawsuit or similar civil action against the owners of mug shot sites is rarely successful.
 Your law firm or attorney can advise you of your options when it is time to remove a photograph from any website.

-Overview: Freedom of Information Law (Laws About Releasing Mugshots)
+Freedom of Information Law and Releasing Mugshots

 The Freedom of Information Act (FOIA) is a governmental law that has stood in existence dating back to 1966.

-The FOIA is the law that allows the people the power to examine and reproduce any and all records generated by Federal agencies.
+The FOIA is the law that allows the people the power to examine and reproduce any and all records generated by federal agencies.
 This goes for all departments within the executive branch of our government.

 In 1996, the FOIA was altered to permit people to gain more access to digital records and data.